benschaf/flash-cli/README.md

 - Upon user input, reveal the definition (answer).
 - Prompt the user to indicate if they knew the answer or not.
 - Update the flashcard status based on the user's response.
+- Provide personalized feedback based on the user's responses and the responses of the community so far.
-This mode is designed to help users for initial learning and self-assessment of their vocabulary.
-It's a simple and effective way to memorize new words and their meanings.
+This mode is designed to help users for initial learning and self-assessment.
+It's a simple and effective way to memorize new flashcards.
 #### Typed Answer Quizzes: Users type their answers directly.
 Functionality:
 - Display a word (question).